valango/react-svelte-vue/README.md

 the second one would involve some more substantial refactoring.

-I do not think this is a horrific show stopper, but designing a performant app with React may actually be a bit more challenging, than one might expect.
+I do not think this is a horrific show stopper, but designing a performant app with React may actually be a bit more challenging, than expected at the first glance.

 ### Configurations
 The WebPack configuration files here are structured for better readability.